Prthmsh7/Dexter-SIH-2024/README.md

 # SIH-2024 by Team Silicon
 Welcome to the repository for Team Silicon for Smart India Hackathon 2024.
-This repository contains our project files, documentation, and resources of our Project Dector "Dexter".
+This repository contains our project files, documentation, and resources of our Project "Dexter".

 ## Team Members